model-checking/kani/rfc/src/rfcs/0010-ghost-state.md

 }
 ```

+Note that the example does not include `#[cfg(kani)]` to make it more readable, but the usage of Kani definitions
+force users to do so.

 One limitation today is that ghost state cannot be implemented for ZST types.
 Kani compiler will generate an unsupported feature for any reachable occurrence.